choosewhatulike/sparse-sharing/README.md

 ## Code is coming soon

 The authors are struggling with final exams...
-But we will make our code public untill the end of December.
-Mary Christmas!
+But we will make our code public until the end of December.
+Merry Christmas!

 ## Citation